ahoymarcus/nextjs-myjs-tech-blog/articles/data-exchange-formats-and-patterns2022-03-09.md

 Although, some characteristics would help to balance the advantages and disadvantages of a method:

-1. **Data Set Characteristics**:
+#### Data Set Characteristics

+1. Data complexity: relates not only in terms of multitude of related data elements, but also in terms of a predefined or not set of properties.
 	1.1.
-Data complexity: relates not only in terms of multitude of related data elements, but also in terms of a predefined or not set of properties.
-		1.1.1.
 In the case of a more complex and a more diverse data set, a **direct database access** should be the most effective.
-		1.1.2.
+	1.2.
 In the cases of a set of a more structured set of data a **API service** could be a effective idea.
-	1.2.
-Frequency of data update: the frequency of data update can bring a substantial overhead, so for these cases more automated methods like APIs and Messaging could be a better choise.
+2. Frequency of data update: the frequency of data update can bring a substantial overhead, so for these cases more automated methods like APIs and Messaging could be a better choise.
-	1.3.
-Data size: large data sets usually requires **file transfer** or **direct database connection**.
+3. Data size: large data sets usually requires **file transfer** or **direct database connection**.

-2. **Data Environment Characteristics**:
-	2.1.
+#### Data Environment Characteristics

+1. Data flows and breadth of solution:
+	1.1.

+#### Scope Constraints